S9 - Logo - Mark

 Financial Future-Proofing: With the Inflation Reduction Act incentives still in full swing, homeowners can claim tax credits up to $3,200 annually for energy-efficient improvements.
 ENERGY STAR certified homes often see a 20% reduction in utility bills.

-Health and Wellness: Americans spend roughly 90% of their time indoors.
-Indoor airPLUS homes require MERV 13 filtration (in Gold-tier builds) and strict moisture management to prevent mold, which is a game-changer for anyone with asthma or allergies.
+and Wellness: Americans typically spend around 90% of their time inside.
+Indoor airPLUS homes use MERV 13 filters (especially in Gold-tier constructions) and have stringent moisture control to avoid mold.
+This can significantly benefit individuals with asthma or allergies.

 You don't have to build a new house from scratch to reap the benefits.
 Here is a step-by-step guide to "Energy Star-ifying" your living space: